 Why Should You Choose Janet, Janet & Suggs?

 JJS has 40 years of experience representing victims of malpractice and has achieved hundreds of millions of dollars in compensation during that time.
 When you work with JJS, you work with a team that is widely recognized among the top medical malpractice attorneys in the country.
 Our experienced attorneys and network of expert witnesses will help you find your way through the process of your medical malpractice case to seek justice and fair compensation for your injuries.
-JJS operates on a contingency fee basis, meaning we collect no fees unless we win your case.
+JJS operates on a contingency fee basis, meaning we collect no fees unless your case is won.
 Contact us today for a free, no-obligation case review.

 William R. “Topper” Cramer, RN, MBA, MS, CCRN, CFRN, EMT-P